1 1/2cupsblueberries (or huckleberries), fresh or frozen

 Remove the scones from the freezer, brush with cream and sprinkle with the coarse sugar.

-Bake the scones until they are golden-brown, 20-25 minutes.
-Remove immediately from the pan to prevent blueberry goo-induced stickage.
+Bake the scones until they are golden brown, 20-25 minutes.
+Remove immediately from the pan to prevent blueberry goo-induced sticking.
 Let cool until warm as the scones are still cooking from residual heat.
 Serve warm with crème fraîche and extra berries.

 The scones will keep for up to 3 days at room temperature.
 For most delectable results, re-heat in an oven or toaster oven before serving.

-This recipe also works beautifully with wild blueberries or huckleberries, which are smaller and less liquid.If you lack maple sugar, you can substitute white or brown sugar, or mix 1/4 cup maple syrup with 1 cup of heavy cream.The scones keep well for several days; re-heated in a toaster oven, they taste freshly baked.
+This recipe also works beautifully with wild blueberries or huckleberries, which are smaller and less liquid.If you lack maple sugar, you can substitute white, brown, or coconut sugar.
+Or add 1/4 cup maple syrup along with the cream, reducing the cream to 1 cup, adding more as needed.The scones keep well for several days; re-heated in a toaster oven, they taste freshly baked.
 Serve them warm with crème fraîche and extra blueberries.Nutritional values are based on one of eight servings.